hidral/Hyun-Wook-Cho/README.md

 ## Education
 - MS in Business Management, Large-Scale Data Analysis Track \
-College of Staten Islane, City University of New York \
+College of Staten Island, City University of New York \
     expect to complete the course in Summer 2020

 - MA in Economics, Yonsei University, Republic of Korea          2017